 /LD10/ Data

 The data used for the modelling wizard is being provided by the AutomationML interface library for electrical connectors.
-AutomationML is a modelling language based on XML, which allows creation, storage and exchange of models used mainly for engineering purposes.

-AutomationML uses the data format CAEX, which stands for Computer Aided Engineering Exchange.
-CAEX is built to store object data in hierarchical order and uses modules and components as base concepts to describe the models of real-life objects.
 Since AutomationML is built upon CAEX the data output format will support CAEX in both, Version 2.15 and its most recent Version 3.0.
 The data output itself will be an AutomationML-Package.
+(Aufteilen in Einzelrequirements)

 /LD10/ Interfaces

-Interfaces needed for the modelling wizard are most importantly the transfer of data provided by the AutomationML interface library to the framework being used, to display the data, which is ANGULAR.js, as well as the transfer of the user’s input back from the framework to the AutomationML interface library.
+Web-GUI Based on Angular

 Other Product Characteristics